michael-mashush/michael-mashush/README.md

 <h1>
-  Hi there 👋
+   👋 Hi there!
+I'm Michael Mashush
 </h1>

 <p align="justify">
-  I am engaged in front-end development and use React as my main tool.
+  I've been interested in front-end development for quite some time.
   My main goal is to create high-quality, user-friendly and efficient interfaces that make interaction with web applications as comfortable as possible.
 I stay up-to-date with the latest trends in front-end development